-Word has gotten around that the Center's presence has been invaluable in the ICU, helping staff reframe how they perceive their role and understand the difference they're making, even if they can't change the outcome.
+The Center's presence has been invaluable in the ICU, helping staff reframe how they perceive their role and understand the difference they're making, even if they can't change the outcome.

-SARAH J. HON, DO, FAAN

-Meritas Health Neurology/North Kansas City Hospital Kansas City, Missouri
+SARAH J. HON, DO, FAAN Meritas Health Neurology/North Kansas City Hospital Kansas City, Missouri